-Students interested in the dual award program should begin by enrolling in the Master of Cultural Heritage (A787).
+Students interested in the dual award program should begin by enrolling in the Master of Cultural Heritage and Museum Studies (Professional).

-Expressions of Interest for the 2021 intake from Deakin will open in September 2020.
-The deadline will occur in November 2020.
+Expressions of Interest for the 2021 intake from Deakin are open.
+The deadline for submissions is 30 November 2020.
 Expressions of Interest should be sent to Kristal Buckley via email: firstname.lastname@example.org.

 Please include the following:

-- Letter (1 page) expressing interest in the dual award, and briefly outlining the reasons for your interest/motivation in the program, including your career aims, dreams, plans – and why you hold them.
+- Letter (1 page) expressing your interest in the dual award, and briefly outlining the reasons for your interest/motivation in the program, including your study history, career aims, dreams, plans – and why you hold them.

 - Current Curriculum vitae (max.
 2 pages)

 - Copy of the transcript of your previous studies.
 You will need this for your Deakin enrolment – but please send us a copy directly too.
 If your final marks have not yet been received, please send the current version.

 You are welcome to talk to Kristal Buckley about the Dual Award program – or any of Deakin’s Cultural Heritage and Museum Studies courses.
 Please email Kristal to make an appointment to chat on the phone or by Zoom or Skype: email@example.com.

 - Q: I am already studying at course in cultural heritage and museum studies at Deakin – is the Dual Award program available to me?
 A: No, the Dual Award is only available for students commencing their Deakin Cultural Heritage and Museum Studies course in 2021.

 - Q: Can the Dual Award program be studied part-time?
 A: The Course Plan requires full-time on-campus study in Melbourne for the first two trimesters of study at Deakin, and while in Germany.
 Part-time study will be required in the second calendar year of the program.